jemos/jmlist/README.md

 Tired of using/creating/modifying my code on different projects to use dynamic lists I decided to create this code for future reuse.
-This is something well implemented in most of higher level languages, although I didn't found many code of C implementations.

 The objective was to abstract most of the structure behind the dynamic list while allowing to implement basic list types (indexed,